XingLLiu/ED_code/README.md

 ```

 ## Modelling
-A one-month ahead framework is used to train and test the models.
-The model is first trained on the first three months of data, tested on the fourth, and re-trained on the four months of data, tested on the fifth and so on.
-The motivation is that this would fit the real implementation setting more than random sampling for train/test splitting.
+An one-month ahead framework is used to train and test the models.
+A model is first trained on the first three months of data, tested on the fourth, and re-trained on the four months of data, tested on the fifth and so on.
+The motivation is that this would fit the real implementation setting better than random sampling for train/test splitting.

 ### Runing the existing models
 Each script in the `./Modelling` ending with `pipeline.py` is the main script for that model.
 To run:

-1. Customize the hyper parameters as outlined in the script.
+1. Customize the hyper-parameters in Section 0 of the script.

 2. In Terminal, run
 ```bash
 python some_model_pipeline.py
 ```

-Evaluation reports for each month and an aggregate ROC plot can be found in `ED/results/` after the runing completes.
+This will create a folder in `ED/results/model_name/` that contains all evaluation plots and prediction results.

 The Python classes for the models, together with utility functions, can be found in `./Modelling/ED_support_module/`